Pilot licence conversions ICAO to EASA

 • Radio qualification

-• Valid class rating (Single Engine Piston or ASEL)
+• Valid class rating (Single Engine Piston)

 Once your PART.FCL licence is issued you can add existing ratings if you have the necessary experience.
 Find the details on the CAA website.
 If you have a CPL or ATPL and just planning to fly for pleasure you have to follow this process as well.